Trump, at Pennsylvania rally, says 'stupid' impeachment indirectly led to USMCA deal

 “They wanted to muffle down impeachment,” Trump added.
 He then tweeted that he was on his way to Hershey in south-central Pennsylvania, adding, "I love Hershey chocolate!"
 At the rally, Trump emphasized that he likes Hershey chocolate.

-The event was being held in a Republican-leaning congressional district, and thousands lined up early for seats.
+The event was being held in a Republican-leaning congressional district, and thousands lined up for seats, with hundreds gathering more than 10 hours early.
 Former state Sen. Scott Wagner reportedly offered to pay up to $20,000 in security costs for the event on behalf of the local government.

 Trump eked out a 2016 win in Pennsylvania by piling up support with rural and working-class white voters.
 He'd need to hold that support to counter any energy from Democrats in the suburbs of Philadelphia.